 - Enjoy the excitement and personal satisfaction of being a part a Fire Department of the Future.

-- The satisfaction that comes with knowing you are an important part of keeping your community safe.
+- The satisfaction that comes from knowing you are an important part of keeping your community safe.

 - Working as and belonging to a team and building lasting relationships and friendships.